 Mainstream travel has been defined along three axes: services (quality of which is the function of traveler’s budget), attractions, and activities.

-1. Stories
+1. Connection

 We walk along the forest road: myself and two village boys.
 We notice an object - a small stone, colored and decorated by human hands.
 My friends stop: ‘We cannot go further.
 This road is blocked by magic, dangerous.’
 Then they look at me: ‘But you can.’